-There will be five competition categories in which the participating teams can take place and submit their result(s):
+There are five competition categories in which the participating teams can take place and submit their result(s):

 Due to above mentioned significance of the problem, the challenge will serve several purposes:

-- In the last decade, not only the number of segmentation methods increased significantly, but also applicability is aimed to be extended to multiple segmentation tasks (For instance, a single deep network, which can segment multiple organs [category 4] or more rarely, a system that can segment the same organ(s) from different modalities [category 1 and 5]).
+- In the last decade, not only the number of segmentation methods increased significantly, but also applicability is aimed to be extended to multiple segmentation tasks (For instance, a single deep network, which can segment multiple organs [Task 4] or more rarely, a system that can segment the same organ(s) from different modalities [Task 1 and 5]).

-- Thus, by providing data sets from two different modalities, the participants are encouraged to develop a system that would work on both (The data sets from CT and MR databases are acquired from different patients).
+- Thus, by providing data sets from two different modalities, the participants are encouraged to develop a system that would work on both.

 How to join and submit to CHAOS?